How to use MyWay Route Planner

 Our users also told us that some apps "build your route anyway" and show you those missed stops after the fact.
 It creates a feeling that everything is okay until it's not.
 We show you this so you can decide what to do before it's too late.

-After selecting the route type (Current or Optimized), the app will prompt you to click the “Let’s Go” button.
+After selecting the route type (Current or Optimized), the app will prompt you to click the “Start Route” button (in some versions can be "Let's Go", etc.).
 If you’re done planning, click it to proceed.
 Otherwise, you can continue adding stops, adjusting stop parameters, or building additional routes for reference.

-Once you press “Let’s Go”, the app will recalculate the route using the latest data, including time windows, traffic, and other factors.
-You can also close the “Let’s Go” prompt and keep editing your route.
+Once you press “Start Route”, the app will recalculate the route using the latest data, including time windows, traffic, and other factors.
+You can also close the “Start Route” prompt and keep editing your route.
 When you’re finished making changes, click the blue button with arrows at the bottom right to finalize your route.

 After you start the route: choose your preferred option (Current or Optimized) and click the "Start Route" button - the app will move you to "Follow Route Mode."
 In this mode you can Navigate to stops (Navigate or Go button), mark stops as visited (Done/Arrived/Success/Failure button), and do many other things.